xrhoffmann/delaunay_voronoi/README.md

 2020, Xavier R. Hoffmann <xrhoffmann@gmail.com>

-This repository is licensed under MIT license.
+This repository is licensed under the MIT License.

 ## Basics